Airbus Mobile

 The Airbus U.S. Manufacturing Facility is an assembly site for Airbus's Commercial Airplanes division, located at the Mobile Aeroplex at Brookley in Mobile, Alabama, United States.
-The plant is a major assembly and delivery site for Airbus commercial aircraft in the United States and one of the largest employment centers in the state.
-The site is one of four final assembly and delivery points for the Airbus A320 family and one of two final assembly and delivery points for the Airbus A220.
+The plant is an assembly and delivery site for Airbus commercial aircraft in the United States and one of the largest employment centers in the state.
+The site is one of four final assembly and delivery points for the Airbus A320neo family and one of two final assembly and delivery points for the Airbus A220.

 History

+The European Aeronautic Defence and Space Company (EADS), the predecessor to the modern Airbus SE, announced in June 2005 that it selected Mobile, Alabama for an aircraft manufacturing facility.
+The company felt that a U.S. manufacturing facility would help it better compete for military aircraft contracts.
+EADS said that it had picked Mobile for its nearby deep-water port off the Gulf of Mexico, an abundance of industrial space available within the Mobile Aeroplex at Brookley, the site of the former Brookley Air Force Base, and access to the uncongested Mobile Downtown Airport.
+EADS also built an engineering office at the site, which opened in 2006.

-In 2008, Airbus' parent company, European Aeronautic Defence and Space Company (EADS), was working with Northrop Grumman on a bid to supply aerial refueling tankers to the USAF.
-In their bid to supply the EADS/Northrop Grumman KC-45, based on the Airbus A330 MRTT, EADS planned to assemble the aircraft in Mobile, Alabama, after which they would have been modified at a neighboring facility by Northrop Grumman.
+In 2008, EADS launched a joint bid with Northrop Grumman to supply aerial refueling tankers to the United States Air Force.
+As part of the bid, EADS planned to assemble the basic Airbus A330 airframe in Mobile before delivering it to a neighboring facility to be operated by Northrop Grumman, where it would be converted into the KC-45 tanker.
 EADS also announced plans to have its Airbus subsidiary shift Airbus A330 commercial freighter assembly to Alabama.
-Northrop Grumman and EADS planned to invest approximately US$600 million in new assembly plants in the United States adjacent to one another in the Brookley Complex in Mobile.
-EADS's failure to win the contract meant that the Alabama production line for the Airbus A330 was never set up.
+In total, Northrop Grumman and EADS planned to invest approximately US$600 million in their assembly plants in Alabama.
+However, EADS and Northrop Grumman lost the contract.

-Beginning on 27 June 2012, The New York Times and other news outlets reported that Airbus had decided to locate a new factory in Mobile for the manufacture of the Airbus A320 family (A319, A320 and A321) of airliners.
-The initial reports were soon confirmed by Mobile's Press-Register, which reported on 30 June 2012, that the deal had been approved by Airbus.
+However, Airbus remained interested in opening a U.S. manufacturing facility in Mobile.
+In June 2012, it was announced that Airbus had decided to open the facility to assemble the Airbus A320 family (A319, A320 and A321) of airliners.
 The announced plans included a $600 million factory at the Brookley Aeroplex for the assembly of the aircraft, employing up to 1,000 full-time workers when at full capacity.
 Construction was scheduled to begin in 2013, with it becoming operable by 2015 and intending to produce 40 to 50 aircraft per year by 2017.
 The plan was formally announced by Airbus CEO Fabrice Brégier from the Mobile Convention Center on 2 July 2012.
-A ground breaking ceremony for the factory was held on 8 April 2013.
+A groundbreaking ceremony for the factory was held on 8 April 2013.
 On 14 September 2015, Airbus officially opened the Mobile assembly line.